 Donating blood for a family member, friend, or other specified patient is called directed donation.
 This can be done at any blood donation center, but you should call ahead to check requirements and schedule the donation.
 The donor must meet the same requirements as for regular blood donation, and the donor’s blood must match the blood type of the recipient.

 Blood from directed donors has not been shown to be safer than blood from volunteer donors and, the same types of testing are done on blood from directed donors.
 As with autologous donation, there’s a processing fee for collecting, testing, and delivering each unit of directed donor blood.
 This fee might not be covered by health insurance.
-If the person the blood was intended for doesn’t need it, some blood banks will use it for someone else.
+If the person the blood was collected for doesn’t need it, some blood banks will use it for someone else.
 In others, it may be thrown out.

 Blood from paid donors cannot be used in the United States for transfusion purposes.
 Plasma is the only component for which donors are sometimes paid, and it’s taken by the apheresis method.
 Plasma can be treated for safety in ways that blood cells cannot.